Why Are There Different Names for God in Different Ages?

 One day, after one of my co-workers of the church read a passage of God’s words to me, I had some new understanding of God’s change of name.
-The passage says: “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man.
-It means the God who possesses great power and is full of wisdom.
-‘Jesus’ is Emmanuel, and it means the sin offering that is full of love, full of compassion, and redeems man.
-He did the work of the Age of Grace, and represents the Age of Grace, and can only represent one part of the management plan.
+The passage says: “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom.
+‘Jesus’ is Emmanuel, which means the sin offering that is full of love, full of compassion, and which redeems man.
+He did the work of the Age of Grace, and He represents the Age of Grace, and can only represent one part of the work of the management plan.
 That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
-And so in the current age, all the Israelites apart from the tribe of Judah worship Jehovah.
-They make sacrifices to Him on the altar, and serve Him wearing priests’ robes in the temple.
-What they hope for is the reappearance of Jehovah. … The name of Jesus existed to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
-And so the name Jesus represents the work of redemption, and denotes the Age of Grace.
+And so, in the current age, all the Israelites, apart from the Jewish people, worship Jehovah.
+They make sacrifices to Him on the altar and serve Him in the temple wearing priests’ robes.
+What they hope for is the reappearance of Jehovah. … The name of Jesus came into existence to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
+Thus, the name Jesus represents the work of redemption, and denotes the Age of Grace.
 The name Jehovah is a particular name for the people of Israel who lived under the law.
 In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
 ‘Jehovah’ represents the Age of Law, and is the honorific for the God worshiped by the people of Israel.
 ‘Jesus’ represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.”

 After the co-worker fellowshiped about God’s words with me, I then realized that God does different work in different ages and takes different names which have their own particular significance.
 He uses His name to change the age and represent the age.
 When God’s work of saving mankind moves forward, His name will change accordingly.
 Just as the name Jehovah represents the work of God in the Age of Law.
 In that age, God issued the laws to guide the life of the Israelites on earth and expressed His man-pitying, man-cursing disposition.
 The name Jehovah represents the God who possesses great power and is full of wisdom.
 In the Age of Grace, God did a new work, so He changed His name, which was not Jehovah but Jesus.
 God used the name Jesus to represent His work in the age of Grace of redeeming mankind.
 The Lord Jesus bestowed abundant grace upon man and expressed His disposition of mercy and love.
 From the fact that God’s name changed from Jehovah to Jesus, it can be seen that God’s name is not eternally unchanging, but changes along with the transition of the age.